Thomson problem: Configurations of smallest known energy

 It is customary to also consider the polyhedron formed by the convex hull of the points.
 Thus, $v_i$ is the number of vertices where the given number of edges meet, $e$ is the total number of edges, $f_3$ is the number of triangular faces, $f_4$ is the number of quadrilateral faces, and $\theta_1$ is the smallest angle subtended by vectors associated with the nearest charge pair.
-Note that the edge lengths are generally not equal.
+The edge lengths are generally not equal.
 Thus, except in the cases N = 2, 3, 4, 6, 12, and the geodesic polyhedra, the convex hull is only topologically equivalent to the figure listed in the last column.